This post is from the nationally acclaimed writer for Inman;

 Not necessarily.
 Choosing an agreeable closing date is a dicey negotiation.

-Agreeing on a buyer’s preferred closing date does not guarantee a seller will get their price, but it might make the transaction go a bit faster.
+Agreeing on a buyer’s preferred closing date does not guarantee that a seller will get their price, but it might speed up the transaction.

-A seller who attempts to push their belongings onto a buyer with counteroffer risks being highly disappointed on a number of levels.
+A seller who attempts to push their belongings onto a buyer with a counteroffer risks being highly disappointed on several levels.

-Often, there is a huge disparity between what the seller thinks furniture items are worth and how a buyer sees it.
+Often, there is a huge disparity between what the seller thinks furniture items are worth and what a buyer sees.
 Many buyers don’t think it is worth paying significantly more for a home to have a bunch of used stuff.

 A buyer will likely counter back at a lower price and might only want one or two things, to which the seller feels the counteroffer is still too low.

-Leave furniture and other items out of the equation until after you’ve reached an agreement on price.
+Leave furniture and other items out of the equation until you agree on price.

-If a buyer really wants something, they will ask for it as part of the offer.
+If a buyer wants something, they will ask for it as part of the offer.

 4. Selling “as is” means a buyer won’t try to lower the price after inspections.

-Putting an “as is” on the listing does not protect a seller’s asking or agreed upon price, no matter how low or under market value it may appear to be.
+Putting an “as is” on the listing does not protect a seller’s asking or agreed upon price, no matter how low or under market value it may appear.

 Buyers will still conduct their own due diligence.
-There is always a fear with “as is” purchases a buyer is taking on far more than what meets the eye.
+There is always a fear that with “as is” purchases, a buyer is taking on far more than meets the eye.

 So a renegotiation can and does happen!!!